Starting December 11, you will only be able to sign in with Login.gov

 LINCS’ science courses help teachers use science in adult education classrooms.
 These courses introduce instructors to the importance of science education, curriculum planning, and the use of science in adults’ daily lives.
 Courses include:

-• Teaching Energy Literacy to Adult Learners (2 hours): This course explains the concept of energy literacy, and introduces the Energy Literacy Framework developed by the U.S. Department of Energy.
-Educators can use the Framework (available in English and Spanish) to teach adult learners about the role of energy in their lives and to generate potential interest in energy as a career field.
-This course explores the fundamental concepts of the seven essential principles outlined in the Energy Literacy Framework and provides examples of online resources teachers can use to teach the principles and associated concepts to adult learners.
+• Teaching Energy Literacy to Adult Learners (3 hours): This course explains the concept of energy literacy and introduces the Energy Literacy Framework developed by the U.S. Department of Energy.
+Educators can use the framework (available in English and Spanish) to teach adult learners about the role of energy in their lives and to generate potential interest in energy as a career field.
+This course explores the Fundamental Concepts that support each of the seven Essential Principles outlined in the Energy Literacy Framework; the course also provides examples of online resources, including video resources, that teachers can use to teach the principles and associated concepts to adult learners.

 • Project-Based Science Instruction for Career Preparation (2.5 hours): This course is designed to facilitate the teaching of science in adult education classrooms using a Project-Based Learning (PBL) model.
 This course makes the connections between science content knowledge and how adults use science in their daily lives, especially in work and career-related contexts.
 Those that will benefit the most from this course are adult education instructors, trainers, and coordinators, particularly those in Adult Basic Education (ABE), Adult Secondary Education (ASE), and STEM Career Technical Education (CTE).
 By the end of the course, participants will be able to better understand PBL, including identifying characteristics of effective PBL and benefits of it in adult education, use online resources to guide adult learners in exploring careers in the five major STEM subgroups and identify ways that STEM workers use science in their careers, and describe how ABE programs are using PBL in STEM areas and identify at least one topic for a PBL initiative in an ABE classroom.